-- (2) The notification to any student of a decision by the Reenrolment Committee to exclude him/her from re-enrolling in a course and/or subject(s) shall indicate that the student may appeal against that decision to the Appeal Committee.
-In lodging such an appeal with the Registrar the student should provide a complete statement of all grounds on which the appeal is based. - (3) The Appeal Committee shall determine the appeal after consideration of the student's academic record, his/her application for special permission to re-enrol, and the stated grounds of appeal.
-In exceptional circumstances, the Appeal Committee may require the student to appear in person.
+(2) The notification to any student of a decision by the Reenrolment Committee to exclude him/her from re-enrolling in a course and/or subject(s) shall indicate that the student may appeal against that decision to the Appeal Committee.
+In lodging such an appeal with the Registrar the student should provide a complete statement of all grounds on which the appeal is based.